 Nearly 25% of young people have encountered hate messages or racist comments online

-Childline carried out 2,100 counselling sessions with young people on the topic of online child sex exploitation in 2016-17.
+Childline carried out 2,100 counselling sessions with young people on the topic of online child sexual exploitation in 2016-17.

 Clearly, there are many things online that may not be appropriate or even damaging for your child to see.
 There are also people online who may take advantage of your child’s naivety.